-Home » Your water » Your home » 160 litre challenge
+Home » Residents and education » Your home » 160 litre challenge

 Northern Rivers' residents use approximately 194 litres of water per person per day on average.
 A rapidly growing population and more extreme weather conditions mean being water wise is more important than ever.
 Challenge your family or housemates over 30 days.